openqasm/openqasm/source/language/openpulse.rst

   const float frequency_step = 1e6
   const int frequency_num_steps = 301;

-  // define a long saturation pulse of a set length and amplitude defcal saturation_pulse $0 {
+  // define a long saturation pulse of a set duration and amplitude defcal saturation_pulse $0 {
       // assume channel and frame can be linked from a vendor supplied `cal` block play(tx0, constant(0.1, 100e-6), driveframe);